ibm-messaging/mq-dev-badge-sample/README.md

 ````

 ## Environment variables
-You can override the default MQ connection settings using environment variables on the host where you run your Java code.
+You can override the default MQ connection settings using environment variables on the system where you run your Reseller application code.

 * **MQ_BADGE_QM_HOSTNAME** - Specify the Host name or IP address of your queue manager
 * **MQ_BADGE_QM_NAME** - Set the queue manager name